-It may be the Sunshine State, but it rains in Florida every now and then.
+It may be the Sunshine State, but it rains in Florida occasionally.
 It’s a little humid sometimes too…

 After Hurricane Irma passed through town, it took weeks for the water to drain away.
 I spent a lot of time wading through more than my share of puddles (small lakes, really).